aspuru-guzik-group/DiffiQult/docs/intro.rst

 | Gaussian centers         |  2         |
 +--------------------------+------------+

-For example, we can optimize the atomic centered basis function with respect of their widths and contraction coefficients in the following way.
+for example, we can optimize the atomic centered basis function with respect of their widths and contraction coefficients in the following way.

 .. code-block:: python